Chal Mere Bhai: Plot

-Chal Mere Bai is the story of two brothers, Vikram "Vicky" Oberoi and Prem Oberoi and how their lives are turned upside down by a girl named Sapna.
+Chal Mere Bhai is the story of two brothers, Vikram "Vicky" Oberoi (Sanjay Dutt) and Prem Oberoi (Salman Khan) and how their lives are turned upside down by a girl named Sapna (Karisma Kapoor).

 Vicky is a business tycoon who runs his family's huge business empire.
 Sapna applies for the position of his secretary.
-She is an orphan who has just moved to Bombay from Pune and is currently living with her uncle and aunt and doesn't have the required experience to be Vicky's secretary, but Vicky's father, Balraj Oberoi is impressed by Sapna's passion and hires her.
+She is an orphan who has just moved to Bombay from Pune and is currently living with her uncle and aunt and doesn't have the required experience to be Vicky's secretary, but Vicky's father, Balraj Oberoi (Dalip Tahil) is impressed by Sapna's passion and hires her.